 Where to Stay in Almaty

 Looking for accommodation in Almaty?
 I have trialed so many places there and now only stick with the ones that work well for me.
-Here are four suggestions I have for places to stay in Almaty- two are budget, one mid-range (and Soviet), and one luxury.
+Here are three suggestions I have for places to stay in Almaty- one is budget, one mid-range (and Soviet), and one luxury.
 I have stayed at all at one point or another in Almaty.

 –> For current rates and availability click here

 Hotel Kazakhstan: You can fulfill your Soviet hotel dreams by staying here.
 I consider this hotel to be more mid-range than luxury, but others might argue it is more upscale.
 Either way, it is an experience that is affordable and located on Dostyk Avenue, which is a great base in Almaty.
 They also have a rooftop restaurant and bar that overlooks the entire city.